-Slime Rain: "Slime rains" are a recent occurrence on the Fangsfall Peninsula and in other areas associated with Gaurak's sundering.
+Slime Rain (CR varies): "Slime rains" are a recent occurrence on the Fangsfall Peninsula and in other areas associated with Gaurak's sundering.
 These rains occur, on average, less than once a year.
 Slime rains last for 1d4 hours, during which time a pinkish, gelatinous, mildly acidic slime falls from the heavens.
-A slime rain follows the normal rules for rain, but also has a 35 percent chance every hour of producing 1d3 gelatinous cubes.
+A slime rain follows the normal rules for rain, but also has a 35% chance per hour of producing 1d3 gelatinous cubes.

-Vorestorm: Thankfully rare, these bizarre storms, like slime rain, occur on the Fangsfall Peninsula and in other areas where Gaurak's sundering was felt.
-A vorestorm is a thunderstorm that lasts $1d10 \times 10$ minutes.
-During this storm, though, a mix of red ichor and a white enamel-like substance pours down, rather than normal water.
+Vorestorm (CR by encounter, +1; see below): Thankfully rare, these bizarre storms, like slime rain, occur on the Fangsfall Peninsula and in other areas where Gaurak's sundering was felt.
+A vorestorm is a thunderstorm (see "Weather" in the Core Rulebook) that lasts 1d10 × 10 minutes.

+During a vorestorm, a mix of red ichor and a white enamellike substance pours down.
 Anyone caught in a vorestorm begins to feel a dreadful, consumptive hunger.
-Every minute spent unprotected in a vorestorm counts as 1 day spent without eating (see "Food and Water" in the PHB).
-However, creatures that would suffer exhaustion from starvation as a result do not become exhausted: Instead, they enter into a Rage (as the barbarian class feature), with no maximum diuration, and are compelled to attack any creatures they encounter until they consume at least a mouthful of a living or freshly dead flesh, or until the weather ends, whichever comes first.
+Every minute spent unprotected in a vorestorm counts as 3 days spent without eating (see "Starvation and Thirst" in the Core Rulebook).

+However, creatures that fail the Constitution save do not take lethal damage.
+Instead, they enter into a rage (as the spell, but with no maximum duration) and are compelled to attack any creatures they encounter until they consume at least a mouthful of a living or freshly dead flesh, or until the weather ends, whichever comes first.
 Creatures may voluntarily fail this check.

-Any creature encountered during a vorestorm is enraged and may need to increase its challenge rating as a result.
+Any creature encountered during a vorestorm is enraged, as noted above, and has its CR increased by 1.